-A dual major does not require a minimum number of hours beyond those necessary for completing each degree requirement (minimum 120 sh).
-Requirements for both majors must be completed prior to the degree's being awarded.
-After successful completion of all requirements for both majors, you will be awarded one degree (for example, one B.A. or one B.S.) with both majors listed on the diploma and transcript.
+A dual major does not require a minimum number of hours beyond those necessary for completing each degree requirement (minimum 120).
+Requirements for both majors must be completed prior to the degree being awarded.
+After successful completion of all requirements for both majors, you will be awarded one degree (eg., one B.A. or one B.S.) with both majors listed on the diploma and transcript.

 Should I elect a minor?